gstamatelat/simple-graph/README.md

 # Simple Graph

 **Simple Graph** is a graph interface for Java 6 that is designed to expose a very simple API to support working with graphs.
-The API includes mutable and immutable graph classes for weighted, unweighted, directed and undirected graphs. **Simple Graph** does not include algorithm implementations and is meant to be used as a playground for graph-theoretic abstractions.
+The API includes interfaces and implementations for weighted, unweighted, directed and undirected graphs.
+**Simple Graph** does not include algorithm implementations and is meant to be used as a playground for graph-theoretic abstractions.
 This package can be used when Java 6 is required, for assignments, simple projects etc.

 For simplicity, vertices are, for each graph instance, represented using integers in the range `[0,V)`.
 There is no inherent edge object notion; all